ShayanRas/mcp-vibe-package/README.md

 **Server won't connect:**
 Check the `.env` file in mcp-hub and make sure your API keys are set.

-## What's an MCP Anyway?

-MCP (Model Context Protocol) is how AI apps like Claude connect to external tools and data.
-Think of it as giving your AI superpowers - database access, file manipulation, web scraping, whatever you need.

-Instead of every AI app building custom integrations, MCP provides a standard way to expose capabilities that any MCP-compatible client can use.

 ## Next Steps

 1. Run the START_HERE script